top of page

 Baker & Commons - 2022 (Berkeley, CA)

-The City Canvas: A Paint the Void Retrospective - 2022 (SF, CA)
+Paint the Void Retrospective - 2022 (San Francisco, CA)

 El Patio - 2021 (Berkeley, CA)